Aatmaj-Zephyr/3rd-sem-svu/README.md

 # 3rd-sem-svu
-This reporitosy contains study material for 3rd sem Btech in SVU
+This repository contains study material for 3rd sem Btech in SVU

 Labwork